citelao/sensible/_sidequests/4-https.md

 It took them 3 years.

-## The secure internet -- with HTTPS
+## The secure Internet -- with HTTPS

 HTTPS makes the man-in-the-middle attack almost impossible, except for in a few edge cases.
 It is the reason I can feel safe reading Facebook (and even accessing my bank) on public Wi-Fi---in a specific set of circumstances.